 The reason for this is, that you want to be able to compare reads.
 Especially if you do a Meter Assessment you shouldn't change the sensitivity during the action.
 You are usually looking for 'longest read' and a comparison requires that the sensitivity is constant.

-The needle and it's movements and patterns is an important subject when we talk metering.
+The needle and its movements and patterns are important subjects when we talk metering.

 It's position on the dial is adjusted by the Tone Arm.
 You want the needle to be near the middle of the scale (there is a mark called 'Set').
 The sizes of reads are monitored by the sensitivity setting as discussed above.
 A can squeeze giving a 1/3 of a dial drop usually ensures the needle is easy to read.

 There are ten main needle patterns or reactions:

 - Free needle or Floating needle